openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 -  Simple names that refer to constant variables;

--  Qualified names that have the form *typeReference'.'identifier* and refer to constant variables.
+-  Qualified names that have the form *typeReference'.'identifier*, and refer to constant variables.

 .. index::